 Top Pick(s): For us, there’s only one natural choice: Typeform.
 Multiple GM mentors are Typeform and ex-Typeform, so we’re a little biased.
 Other options include SurveyMonkey, Google Forms, and Airtable’s Forms.

-Nobody likes dealing with repetitive tasks.
+Nobody likes dealing with repetitive tasks like tracking time, tracking and reporting expense receipts, building email lists, and so many more..
 And if you’ve ever wished you could have one account do this when another account does that, look no further: these companies have granted your wish.